 New streets will be named during the subdivision process.
 The developer shall propose the naming of all streets within a new subdivision at the time of filing the preliminary engineering.
-The City of Jacksonville Planning and Development Department will review proposed street names for conformance with the Street Naming Policy street naming policy at the time of preliminary engineering review.
-Once the street names have been approved, the street names will be reserved upon receipt of the second review of the civil plans developer will provide a site plan that shows the geometry of the streets with the approved street names labeled on the plan.
+The City of Jacksonville Planning and Development Department will review proposed street names for conformance with the street naming policy at the time of preliminary engineering review.
+Once the street names have been approved, the developer will provide a site plan that shows the geometry of the streets with the approved street names labeled on the plan.
 If the development project is a phased project, the developer will need to provide a site plan for the current phase as well as an overall site plan of the entire subdivision that shows what the ultimate street configuration will be.